DanieleBiscari/recipes_site/README.md

 # recipes_site
-This is a simple site of recipes made only with HTML language
+This is a simple site of recipes :)